-The cost of dependent care from licensed daycare providers or from private sources agreed upon by the participant and WIOA Title 1 Service provider career planner is allowable.
-Dependent care payment may not be made to individuals living in the same household.
+The cost of dependent care from licensed care providers or from private sources agreed upon by the participant and career planner is allowable.
+Dependent care payments may not be made to individuals living in the same household.
 Dependent care includes child or adult care.
 Higher rates may be allowed in special cases, including, but not limited to, care of an infant, sick child, or person with a disability.
-If an unemployed parent of the child(ren) resides in the home, no childcare support will be provided.
-Dependent Care Support should only be used when the participant is not eligible for, or is pending approval of, Child Care Assistance through DHS/PROMISE JOBS.
+If an unemployed parent (other than the participant) of the child(ren)

+resides in the home, no childcare support will be provided.
+DPC should only be used when the participant is not eligible for, or is pending approval of, Child Care Assistance through DHS/PROMISE JOBS.